For the love of lavender

 In addition we provide a wide range of classes on how to grow use and even cook with this wonderful herb.

-This picture to the right, is a mini pruning class during our Lavender Thyme event last summer.
+This picture to the right, is a mini pruning class during our Lavender Thyme.
+Love Lavender? consider spending the day with us at Lavender Thyme or sign up for our Lavender Academy.